NLnetLabs/draft-carpay-dns-ede-additions/draft-carpay-extra-ede-codes-dnssec-bogus.md

 The resolver attempted to perform DNSSEC validation, but found a value not equal to 3 in the DNSKEY protocol number field as specified by RFC4034#section-2.1.2.

 # IANA Considerations

-This draft requires the assignment of a new EDE code values for the specified EDE codes.
+This draft requests the assignment of a new EDE code values for the specified EDE codes.

 --- back